DoctorLai/base64-converter/README.md

 - **To decode a file**:
   - Select a `.b64` file using the "Load File" button.
-  - On success, the output will show `Loaded .b64 file.
-Decoded binary ready to save.`
+  - On success, the output will show the decoded binary (which seems random output).
   - Click **Save File** to save the decoded content (in binary).

 Use the **🌞/🌙 toggle** on top to switch between Light and Dark mode.